 22 Days Nutrition meals include Sesame Butternut Squash Rice and Smokey Rosemary White Beans.
 It also makes a line of Plant Power protein powders and bars.
 This company is famous for guiding Beyoncé and Jay-Z on a 22-day vegan challenge.

 The Vegan Garden offers meal plans such as the Two Week Slim Down Package, the High Protein Health Kickstarter, and more, with tasty options including Mongolian “Chik’n” and Enchiladas De Colorado.

-Vegin’ Out is available in Southern California only.
-These ready-to-eat meals include Jambalaya and Pesto Linguine with Butternut Squash.
+Vegin’ Out’s ready-to-eat meals include Jambalaya and Pesto Linguine with Butternut Squash.
 Bonus: Your order comes with soup and vegan cookies.

 Grade B: These are the best of the not entirely vegan companies.
 They offer a user-friendly site for customers and a selection of vegan options.

 - Paleta’s site has a section of vegan meals, including pizza with vegan mozzarella and fresh basil and Duxelle on Cauliflower Mash.
 It also offers cold-pressed juices and vegan desserts.

 - Home Bistro specializes in internationally inspired gourmet meals, such as Zesty Tofu Vegetarian Feast, an Udon Red Miso Superbowl, and Moroccan Ratatouille with Peri Peri Sauce.